renato-rg/electron-vue-webpack/README.md

-# electron-vue-webpack
+# Electron Vue Webpack template
-Got tired finding Electron4/Vue2/Webpack4 templates with fancy add-ons you don't really need?
+Got tired finding Electron 5 / Vue 2 / Webpack 4 templates with fancy add-ons you don't really need?

 Give a try to this minimal template with very few dependencies for quick development and prototyping.